GIimmer/doppleCafe/README.md

 ## Next Steps
 - [x] On Cache miss, run k-means n times and vectorize best outcome.
 (Currently only text vectors are cached)
 - [x] Weight atmosphere and food terminology higher, optionally allow user-informed weighting
+- [x] Unanticipated new feature - term highlighting of words important to grouping
 - [ ] User authorization flow - allow one newly loaded city per user
 - [ ] Updates to cafes when they become out of date (not a worry at this stage)
 - [ ] Flag to signify probably digital nomad ready (mentions of wifi, outlets, laptop, etc. open hours at least 9 - 5)